rutujp78/deploX/readme.md

 1. **Clone and Upload Service:**

-   * Fetches code from a GitHub repository upon receiving a request.
-   * Clones the repository locally on the server.
-   * Uploads the cloned code to a cloud storage solution (e.g., Google Drive or AWS S3).
    * Generates a unique identifier (ID) for the project.
    * Stores the project ID and relevant details (such as repository URL or project name) in a MongoDB database.
-   * Publishes the project ID to a Redis queue to signal deployment and request services.
+   * Publishes the project ID to a Redis queue to signal deployment service.

 2. **Deployment Service:**

    * Subscribes to the Redis queue for incoming project IDs.
+   * Clones the repository locally on the server.
-   * Builds and deploys the project code based on the ID and retrieved information.
+   * Builds and deploys(upload the built project files to Google Drive/AWS S3) the project code based on the ID and retrieved information.
+   * Publishes the project ID to a Redis queue to signal request service.

 3. **Request Service:**